willfriel1028/MarchMadness_Analytics_Report/output_walkthrough.md

 Oregon has the slightly better defensive turnover percentage

 The head-to-head matchup scores suggests that both teams are relatively even in terms of turning the ball over.
-Even though Arizona is in the negative and Oregon is positive, the 0.1 difference is relatively insignificant on a [-1,1] scale.
+The 0.07 difference is relatively insignificant on a [-1,1] scale.

-Arizona's score of -0.06 suggests their offense does not have an advantage or disadvantage in terms of turnovers against Oregon's defense.
+Arizona's score of 0.12 suggests their offense has a very slight advantage in terms of turnovers against Oregon's defense.
-Oregon's score of 0.04 suggests their offense does not have an advantage or disadvantage in terms of turnovers against Arizona's defense.
+Oregon's score of 0.19 suggests their offense has slightly more of an advantage in terms of turnovers against Arizona's defense.

 We can not confidently conclude who will turn the ball over less from this.